abingul/Stocastic_QCD_Potential/README.md

      Veff(r) = -alpha_s/r +  Vconf(r)

  The aim is to extract Vconf(r) using a stocastic (Monte Carlo) approach if eigenvalues are given.

+The details of the study can be found at: arXiv:2605.23896